madushadhanushka/mundana-theme-jekyll/_posts/2019-06-27-Introduction-to-envoy-proxy-load-balancing.md

 ## Load balancing topologies

-Proxy sitting between client and backend endpoint.
-Load balancing can be divided into following topologies based on the place where proxy service placed.
+Proxy standing between client endpoint and backend endpoint.
+Load balancing can be split into following topologies depending on where proxy service is positioned.

 ### Middle Proxy

 ![middle proxy.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1561205086390/LSqMUbxzw.jpeg)

-All client request comes into the the middle proxy.
-Middle proxy rout request into the worker node.
-This type of load balancers are simple and straight forward.
+All request from the client goes into the middle proxy.
+Middle proxy rout request into the worker nodes.
+This sort of load balancers is easy and straight forward.

 ### Embedded Client Library

 ![embeddedlibrary.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1561205823453/R5t8rUG_s.jpeg)

-The biggest problem in the Middle Proxy is that, Single point failure.
-If Middle Proxy server get down, then client services unable to access backend services.
-In this type of proxy, instead of central load balancer, load balancing done by the client it self.
-This kind of system can implemented by using gRPC libraries.
+The largest issue in the Middle Proxy is the single point failure.
+If the Middle Proxy server gets down, then client services are unable to access backend facilities.
+In this form of proxy, load balancing is performed by the client itself instead of main load balancing.
+Using gRPC libraries, this type of mechanism can be introduced.

-Growing complexity become a problem in this type of load balancers.
-Also, developer need to install load balancing component for each of the service.
+In this sort of load balancers, growing complexity becomes an issue.
+Developers also need to install load balancing components for each service.

 ### Side Car Proxy

 ![embeddedlibrary (1).jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1561210903166/SeuzlneW7.jpeg)

-The biggest problem in Embedded Client Library is that the complexity of building communication component for each of the services.
-With the recent trend of using container technology, Client Library separated into the containers.
-So, there is no programming languages lock in while developing decentralized load balancers.
-This is know as Side Car.
-This type of proxy service implementation known as Service Mesh.
-Side Car responsible to rout client request into the appropriate backend service.
+The biggest issue in the Embedded Client Library is the complexity of constructing communication element for each of the services.
+Client Library divided into the containers with the latest trend of using container technology.
+There is no lock in programming languages while designing decentralized load balancers.
+This is known as a side car.
+This type of application of the proxy service known as Service Mesh.
+Side Car responsible for routing customer requests into the suitable backend service.

-Envoy is high performance revers proxy written in C++ language by Lyft.
-Envoy used to interconnect services in Service Mesh.
-Here follow are common terminology that used by Envoy proxy.
+Envoy is a high quality reverse proxy published by Lyft in C++ language.
+Envoy used in Service Mesh to interconnect services.
+The following are common terminology used by Envoy Proxy.

 - Host: An entity capable of network communication.
 - Downstream: Hosts that send request to the envoy proxy.